ota-meshi/eslint-plugin-regexp/CONTRIBUTING.md

 1. Test your rule:

     Add test for every feature and option of your rule.
-(We use [ESLint's `RuleTester`](https://eslint.org/docs/developer-guide/nodejs-api#ruletester) for testing rules.)
+We use a snapshot-based rule tester for testing rules.

     Use `npm test` to run all tests.
+Use `npm run test:update` to update snapshots.

 1. Document your rule: